Writing a Packet Template (static structs)

-In this tutorial, we will show you how to define your own packet templates that you can later conveniently fill using the property grid.
+In this tutorial, we’ll show how to define your own packet templates that can later be conveniently filled via a property grid.

 Simple Packet